This page is in progress.

 I invited 7 complete different personalities to come into a fort I made of white hospital sheets and pretty much have a paint fight.
 I took the opportunity to study their behaviors and interactions, I even had an expectations sheets to compare with how they truly interacted.
 All in all it went super well and led to a handful of other similar installation varying in details.

 Jump to 2014, I was living with some pretty amazing young fellows who were annoyingly into video games, that being said, this group of people were my family and biggest supporters for years.
-One day, like any other day I ran out of paint but had come from a body painting contract at a local club, (side note there’s some good money in body painting especially then before it became such a big trend) and had a bunch of body paint to spare.
+One day, like any other day I ran out of paint but had come from a body painting contract at a local club and had a bunch of body paint to spare.
 Sitting there, playing at their respective PC’s they allowed me to use them as Human Canvas’s,

 All individuals have consented to becoming an art piece.
 Most I still talk to, some I am sure I have upset by being selfish in my own right.
 (PS.
 Happiness requires a degree of selfishness, you can’t please them all) I write these out of pure love and wish them all nothing but the best.
 In what follows are the essays of my muses and a series’ part of my life’s work – that will, like everything evolve into its own accord and direction.
 None of these are in any particular order of importance.